 Methodology.

 This was a small scale qualitative study using diaries recorded by students.
 Qualitative research enquires into the meaning which individuals or groups ascribe to a social or human problem; it allows for the exploration of people’s thoughts, feelings and ideas (Creswell, 2007).
-The purpose of this study was is to look at interprofessional interactions and in order to do this we needed the perspective of those who were a part of the interactions, namely the students working in the practice placement (Crotty, 2005).
+The purpose of this study was to study interprofessional interactions and in order to do this we utilised the perspective of those who were a part of the interactions, namely the students working in the practice placement (Crotty, 2005).

-The researchers aimed to recruit as many students as possible from each of the groups involved in the IPL modules at University Campus Suffolk (UCS).
+The researchers aimed to recruit several students from each of the groups involved in the IPL modules at the university.
 These students were from the following professional groups; adult nurses, child health nurses, mental health nurses, midwives, social workers, operating department practitioners, therapy radiographers and diagnostic radiographers.
+There were approximately 900 students in total over the three year groups.

-Each student was asked to keep a one week diary whilst in placement to record the different professionals that they came into contact with, they were provided with a template to complete (Figure 1), and asked to complete the diary either during or at the end of a shift.
+Each student was asked to keep a one week diary whilst in placement to record the different professionals that they came into contact with, and they were provided with a template to complete (Figure 1).
+They were asked to complete the diary either during or at the end of a shift.
 The use of diaries to record activities is thought to provide an interesting insight into practice (Polit and Beck, 2006) and diaries can provide access to people’s interpretations of their world (Alaszewski, 2006).
 Burns and Grove (2005) suggest that diary records are more accurate than obtaining information during an interview as interview data is reliant on recall, whereas diary data can be recorded at the time.
 Diaries can be structured or un-structured (Moule and Goodman, 2009), for this study a structured approach was used with a set diary template for the students to complete.

-The interactions with other professionals were recorded using these two proximity categories:
+Each student participating in the study was briefed about the data collection tool and the types of interactions to record.
+We wanted them to record all interactions that occurred within the practice setting, these could be sociable comments like ‘hello, how are you?’ or more work-related interactions like requesting information about a service user or passing on information.
+It was felt that all of these interprofessional interactions were important for the study and would provide an illustration of the way in which professionals work together.The interactions that the students had with other professionals were recorded using these two proximity categories:

-Proximity 1 – within speaking distance but no interaction
+Proximity 1 – within speaking distance but no actual interaction, these were occasions when the student saw another professional in the work environment, was aware of their role bit did not actually speak to that person.
+They may have smiled at one another or acknowledged one another.

-Proximity 2 – interaction with
+Proximity 2 – interaction with the other professional, this could be sociable or work-related and would involve some verbal interaction by way of a conversation.

 The students were asked to record some brief details of the interaction, the time and length of the interaction and where it took place (see Figure 1).